postcss/autoprefixer/README.md

 See `autoprefixer -h` for help.

-## In-package Update
+## In-package update

-I highly recommend to always have latest version of Autoprefixer.
+It’s highly recommended that you always use the latest version of Autoprefixer.
-But, some company has long test period before any libraries updater.
-For this cases, you can update Can I Use data inside npm package:
+If by any chance you or your company are not able to update the package (e.g. in case of long test periods before any library updates), you can still update the very browser data that Autoprefixer fetches from Can I Use:

 ```
 autoprefixer --update
 ```

-Note, that in-package update doesn’t get new properties or code fixes.
-It update only browsers popularity and propeties support in new browsers versions.
+Note that the in-package update doesn’t get any code fixes nor the implementation of new features.
+It just keeps the browser popularity and support data up to date, and adds new browser versions.